How to Bet on MLB Baseball [Video]

 - Strikeouts in next half inning (Over/Under).

-Due to the fact that oddsmakers have less time to set accurate lines (compared to before a game) they are more prone to error or misjudgement.
+Due to the fact that oddsmakers have less time to set accurate lines (compared to before a game) they are more prone to error or misjudgment.
 This means you may find good spots to place value bets.
-They are more rushed, and are basing their estimations with more haste and emotion than normal.
+They are more rushed and are basing their estimations with more haste and emotion than normal.

 Try to think like they would and see if you can identify spots where you disagree with their new line and make a wager that can win you cash.

 Here are some tips to think of when making bets on baseball live: